What is sudden infant death syndrome (SIDS)?

 - Avoid overheating.
 The infant should be lightly clothed for sleep, and the bedroom temperature should be kept at what would be considered comfortable for a lightly clothed adult.

 - Avoid commercial devices marketed to reduce the risk of SIDS.
 Although various devices have been developed to maintain sleep position or reduce the risk of aspiration, none have been tested sufficiently to show efficacy or safety.

 - Assure that others caring for the infant (child care provider, grandparent or other relative, friend, and babysitter) are aware of these recommendations.

-What are healthy awake positions?
+What are healthy awake positions for baby?